hasura/learn-graphql/tutorials/mobile/android-apollo/tutorial-site/content/optimistic-update-mutations/2-mutation-cache.md

     }
 ```

-We already have the `getMyTodosQueryLocal` which queries the data from local cache and udpates the list.
+We already have the `getMyTodosQueryLocal` which queries the data from local cache and updates the list.